xind14/reading-notes/code-301/Class03.md

 This [article](https://www.benlinders.com/2013/which-questions-do-you-ask-in-retrospectives/) gives a nice overview to the role of retrospectives.

 1. What went well, that I might forget if I don’t write down?
+    - I somewhat know how to write useState and event functions but still don't quite know where to apply those correctly and how to scope them.
-2. What did I learn today?
+1. What did I learn today?
+    - I learned that child components can change if you affect state somehow to pass down to other children.
+I also understand  grid in react bootstrap about what xs/sm/md etc {number} means
-3. What should I do differently next time?
+1. What should I do differently next time?
+    - I should ask for lab direction clarification before hand because that's where a lot of my constant restructuring of my code took the longest time.
-4. What still puzzles me, or what do I need to learn more about?
+1. What still puzzles me, or what do I need to learn more about?
+    - I still don't understand useState in App and how to apply it downwards, I tried but nothing was rendering.

-5. Thinking about each of your assignments for the day, reflect on:
+Thinking about each of your assignments for the day, reflect on:

-    - Is the assignment complete?
+1. Is the assignment complete?
 If not, where exactly did you leave off, and what work remains?
-    - Do not get bogged down in written analysis; instead, focus on capturing the moment with an eye toward how your observations can guide you toward future productivity.
+    - The assignment met the requirements but I didn't do any CSS because the feature goal already took a long time.